Concept of

 The word government refers to the development of State power and/or leadership leadership in general .
 According to the theory, a government is defined as the body that, as recognized by the Constitution , assumes the responsibilities of the executive branch and concentrates political power to lead a given society .
 Generally, it is made up of a President or Prime Minister and a certain number of Ministers, Secretaries and other officials.

-It is important to highlight that government does not mean the same as State : a government manages to come to power (in the case of democracy , through free elections), carries out its task and retires, but the State always endures in the same way and is unalterable. against successive governments.
+It is important to highlight that government does not mean the same as State : a government manages to come to power (in the case of democracy , through free elections), performs its task and retires, but the State always endures in the same way and is unalterable. against successive governments.
 In other words, it can be said that the government is a group where various bodies that guide a State come together, through which the state power governed and controlled by the legal order is reflected.

 Forms of government